Create a map

 Areas (polygons)

-Use this when your dataset contains shapes like city districts, regions, or zones from a GeoJSON file.
+Use this option when your dataset contains shapes like city districts, regions, or zones from a GeoJSON file.

 Scatter (points)